subquery/documentation/docs/subquery_network/indexers/separated-db.md

 # 2. update the following fields in coordinator section
 - --postgres-host=<replace with your database host>
+- --postgres-port=<replace with your database port>
+- --postgres-username=<replace with your database username>
 - --postgres-password=<replace with your database password>
+- --postgres-database=<replace with your database name>
 ```

 ### Step 3 - Start the Indexing Service